uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-project.md

-## lagoon list organization projects
+## lagoon delete organization-project

-List projects in an organization
+Remove a project from an Organization

 ```
-lagoon list organization projects [flags]
+lagoon delete organization-project [flags]
 ```

 ### Options

 ```
-  -h, --help          help for projects
+  -h, --help                  help for organization-project
-  -O, --name string   Name of the organization to list associated projects for
+  -O, --organization string   Name of the Organization to remove the project from
 ```

 ### Options inherited from parent commands